 And for some of us our mental and emotional distress is seen as a necessary but painful process of growth, sometimes called a spiritual crisis.

-Reimagining the paradigm
+Reimagining the conversation

 Safely Held Spaces believes that the mental and emotional distress that we experience in life is best understood as a response to the things that happen to us, rather than as an illness or disorder; as a natural, though painful, part of our ongoing journey towards a fuller, deeper life.